ComHem/sermo-event-api/README.md

 1. The agent application has been listening on all events above enabling for the future agent to see the previous dialog.
 1. The agent application sends the outbound [`info`](#outbound-info) event telling the customer that the session has been placed in queue.
 1. The agent application sends the outbound [`queue_number`](#outbound-queue_number) event to show the customer current queue number.
+1. When the agent application sees the hand over event, the agent application claims the session by sending a [`claim_session`](#internal-claim_session) event so Sermo knows that the session is being handled.
 1. When the agent starts typing in the agent GUI an outbound [`typing_on`](#outbound-typing_on) event is sent and when the agent stops typing an outbound [`typing_off`](#outbound-typing_off) is sent.
 1. When the agent wants to suspend the session an internal [`agent_done`](#internal-agent_done) event is sent.
 1. When the agent wants to end the session an outbound [`end_session`](#outbound-end_session) event is sent.